-The following is a list of the dts/dtsi files generated by the device tree generator:
+The following is a list of the .dts/.dtsi files generated by the device tree generator:

-- Contains the PS-specific and CPU information.
+- zynqmp.dtsi: Contains all the PS specific and the CPU information.

 - zynqmp-clk-ccf.dtsi: Contains all the clock information for the PS peripheral IPs.